 Kathleen McHugh is a native New Yorker, graduate of St. John’s University (BA English), lives in Yorkville, NYC, and for 20 years has owned and run an Information Technology staffing firm, East End Resources Inc. She has two daughters, Maeve and Sinead, who are the joy of her life, and who share her love of theater, travel, and the arts in general.
 She serves on two other boards, the New York chapter of the TechServe Alliance, a national association of IT firms, and The W Connection, a national support group for widows.

 Kannan Menon is a playwright, formerly a director and actor.
 In his spare time, he works as an attorney for a bank.
 Studied with Terry in the late seventies.
 Had a memorable time traveling with Terry and Sally on the East Coast of Malaysia (where Kannan is from).
 His play, At a Plank Bridge, was produced in New York in 2003, and has also been produced in Malaysia and Singapore during the last four years.
 His adaptation of Alice in Wonderland was also produced at the Edinburgh Fringe Festival in 2009.
 He also serves on the Finance and Marketing Committees of the T. Schreiber Board of Directors.

 Terry Schreiber has been Artistic Director of the T. Schreiber Studio since 1969.
 After graduating from St. Thomas University in St. Paul, Minnesota, Terry came to NYC as an actor.
 For ten years, Terry studied and worked on Broadway and Off-Broadway, appearing in regional theatre, summer stock, television and films.
 Terry transitioned to teaching and directing in 1969 and has since directed over 100 plays, including three Broadway plays, five plays in Japan and various Regional Theaters throughout the US and one production a year for T. Schreiber Studio.
-Terry has spent 43 years teaching acting in NY, L.A., France, Chile, and Japan.
+Terry has taught acting in NY, L.A., France, Chile, and Japan.